vietdang7/Log-Analysis-Project/README.md

 ## License

-- Copyright of `news.sql`, FSND-Virtual-Machine.zip  is belong to [Udacity](https://github.com/udacity/).
+- Copyright of `news.sql`, FSND-Virtual-Machine.zip are belong to [Udacity](https://github.com/udacity/).
 - This project is licensed under the MIT license